Skip to main content

 By Jet New

-NotebookLM is impressive, but users commonly cite these limitations:
+NotebookLM is impressive, but users commonly run into these walls:

-• Limited export options for your organized knowledge
+• Limited export options: your organized knowledge stays locked inside

-• No API access for integration with other tools
+• No API access: no way to connect with other tools in your workflow

-• Audio summaries are great but not always what you need
+• Audio-first focus: podcast summaries are clever but not always what you need

-Best for: Researchers who want AI-powered knowledge management with graph visualization
+Best for: Researchers who want AI-powered knowledge management with visual mind maps

 How it compares to NotebookLM:

-• ✓ Persistent knowledge base that grows over time
+• Persistent workspace that grows and compounds over time

 Key features: